Briggoh/Professional-README-Generator/README.md

 ## Usage:

-In order to use this software, the user must visit their cloned files, then type "node index" in the command-line.
-Remember to verify your location within the file!
+In order to use this software, the user must run the "node index" command in their terminal.
+They will then be prompted to answer a number of questions.
+Upon completion of these questions, the file will be completed with the users answers!
+The generated README should then be visible as 'generatedREADME' with the rest of your files on the left-hand side of the page.

+## Contributions

+Although a 3rd party's interest in helping me is always appreciated, I will not be accepting any contributions for this project.
 ## Testing:

-Feel free to test this product using your own data!
+In order to test this app, first open the file in VS Code.
+Then, open the terminal and  change directory into the root folder ‘challenge-9-professional-README-generator’, and run ‘node index.js’.
+Answer the prompts and view the preview of the ‘generated-README.md’ file in the ‘dist’ folder.

-## Contact Me:
+## Questions:

 You are encouraged to contact me with any questions/comments/concerns at H.E.Briggs99@gmail.com.
 Feedback is always greatly appreciated!